Some effectivity results for primitive divisors of elliptic divisibility sequences: Structure of the proof

 \section{Structure of the proof}

-We start by recalling the structure of the proof of Cheon and Hahn of Theorem \ref{ChHat}. \begin{enumerate} \item If $\p$ is a non-primitive divisor of $B_n$, then $\p$ divides $B_{n/q}$ for $q$ a prime divisor of $n$.
-Moreover, if $\nu$ is the place associated to $\p$, then
+We start by recalling the structure of the proof of Cheon and Hahn of Theorem \ref{ChHat}. \begin{enumerate}[leftmargin=*] \item If $\p$ is a non-primitive divisor of $B_n$, then $\p$ divides $B_{n/q}$ for $q$ a prime divisor of $n$.
+Moreover, if $\nu$ is the place associated to $\p$, then $h_\nu(nP)$ and $ h_\nu\Big(\frac nq P\Big)$ are roughly the same. \item If $B_n$ does not have a primitive divisor, then, for every $\nu\in M_K^0$, we have